nathanlesage/riotblog/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>

 A blog for my dissertation project.
+The blog will be filled with stepstones on the way to finishing that behemoth.
+It's meant to help others navigate academia, as I find there's still too few resources on how PhDs go.
+It's purely personal, but feel free to (mis)use the issue tracker as a comment section.

 ## License